 Bronchospasm: Administer a beta2-stimulating agent and/or a theophylline derivative.

-Individualize the dosage of metoprolol tablets.
+Individualized the dosage of Metoprolol Tartrate Tablets.
 Metoprolol Tartrate Tablets should be taken with or immediately following meals.

 The dosage of Metoprolol Tartrate Tablets should be individualized.
 Metoprolol Tartrate Tablets should be taken with or immediately following meals.

-Early Treatment: During the early phase of definite or suspected acute myocardial infarction, treatment with Metoprolol Tartrate Tablets can be initiated as soon as possible after the patient’s arrival in the hospital.
+During the early phase of definite or suspected acute myocardial infarction, initiate treatment with Metoprolol Tartrate Tablets as soon as possible after the patient's arrival in the hospital.
 Such treatment should be initiated in a coronary care or similar unit immediately after the patient’s hemodynamic condition has stabilized.

-Begin treatment in this early phase should begin with the intravenous administration of three bolus injections of 5 mg of metoprolol tartrate each; the injections should be given at approximately 2 minute intervals.
+Begin treatment in this early phase with the intravenous administration of three bolus injections of 5 mg of metoprolol tartrate each; give the injections at approximately 2-minute intervals.
 During the intravenous administration of metoprolol, monitor blood pressure, heart rate, and electrocardiogram.

 In patients who tolerate the full intravenous dose (15 mg), initiate Metoprolol Tartrate Tablets, 50 mg every 6 hours, 15 minutes after the last intravenous dose and continue for 48 hours.
 Thereafter, the maintenance dosage is 100 mg twice daily (see Late Treatment below).

-Pediatric patients: No pediatric studies have been performed.
-The safety and efficacy of metoprolol in pediatric patients have not been established.
+Pediatric Patients: No pediatric studies have been performed.
+The safety and efficacy of Metoprolol Tartrate Tablets in pediatric patients have not been established.

-Renal impairment: No dose adjustment of metoprolol is required in patients with renal impairment.
+Renal Impairment: No dose adjustment of Metoprolol Tartrate Tablets is required in patients with renal impairment.

-Hepatic impairment: Metoprolol blood levels are likely to increase substantially in patients with hepatic impairment.
-Therefore, metoprolol should be initiated at low doses with cautious gradual dose titration according to clinical response.
+Hepatic Impairment: Metoprolol blood levels are likely to increase substantially in patients with hepatic impairment.
+Therefore, Metoprolol Tartrate Tablets should be initiated at low doses with cautious gradual dose titration according to clinical response.

 For oral treatment, the tablets should be swallowed un-chewed with a glass of water.
 Metoprolol Tartrate Tablets should always be taken in standardized relation with meals.
-If the physician asks the patient to take Metoprolol Tartrate Tablets either before breakfast or with breakfast, then the patient should continue taking Metoprolol Tartrate Tablets with the same schedule during the course of therapy.
+If the physician asks the patient to take Metoprolol Tartrate Tablets either before breakfast or with breakfast, then the patient should continue taking metoprolol with the same schedule during the course of therapy.